By default, LinkAce requires using MySQL or PostgreSQL for the regular setup. To use SQLite, please follow the specific

 Setup without Docker

-Follow the steps 1 to 4 of the regular installation guide, but do not start the built-in setup now.
+Follow the steps 1 to 4 of the regular installation guide, and do not start the built-in setup right now.
 The database file needs to be created, so run the following command:

 touch database/database.sqlite